Skip to main content

 Take a look at our Trustee Board Meeting agenda Prompts, so that you can see what topics might be discussed.

-It's a good idea to get started as soon as you can, as this will help with your understanding of Scouting, our values and key policies, and your role as a trustee.
+It's a good idea to get started as soon as you can, as this will help with your understanding of Scouts, our values and key policies, and your role as a trustee.

-Scouts is organised into Groups, Districts and Counties/Areas/Regions and each has a volunteer line manager who has overall authority.
+Scouts is organised into Groups, Districts and Counties/Areas/Regions and each has a Lead Volunteer who has overall authority.
 At each level there is also a group of volunteer Trustees that form the Trustee Board.

 You'll meet other Trustees at your first meeting and find out how they divide the tasks.
 Knowing who to contact and how best to do this is a great is a great way to start to feel part of the team.